Rocco Persico, Committee on Special Education Chairperson

 The CSE/CPSE is responsible for developing recommendations for special education programs and services for your child.
 You must be given opportunities to participate in the CSE/CPSE discussion and decision-making process about your child’s needs for special education.

-Here is following information concerns procedural safeguards that are your legal rights under federal and State laws to be informed about and involved in the special education process and to make sure that your child receives a free appropriate public education (FAPE).
+Here is the following information concerning procedural safeguards that are your legal rights under federal and State laws to be informed about and involved in the special education process and to make sure that your child receives a free appropriate public education (FAPE).
 Here is the entire Procedural Safeguards Notice Document.